PencilTester-01/SailPointLab/ReadMe.md

 * * *

 ## Reset MySQL user Password
-There will be several prompts when running the command, but you can accept the default values or configure how you wish.
+There will be several prompts when running the command, you can accept the default values or configure how you wish.

 **Reset sql login, with the following cmd:**
 - `mysql\_secure\_installation`